 I’m sure rafting the Grand Canyon is on everyone’s bucket list.
 It had been on mine for years, possibly ever since I read Colin Fletcher’s The Man Who Walked Through Time, when he walked a portion of the Grand Canyon.
 Reading Edward Abby’s Monkey Wrench Gang and Hayduke Lives increased the yearning.
 Since 1980, I have been on the South Rim several times, watched the condors fly the updrafts and twice hiked down the South Kaibab Trail, camped at the NP Campground, visited the Phantom Ranch and returned up the Bright Angel Trail.
-I once walked the 22-miles from the North Rim to the South Rim in a day.
-Backpacking the 10 miles down Havasu Canyon and then 14 more down to the Colorado and back remains my all time favorite backpacking trip.
+I once walked the 22 miles from the North Rim to the South Rim in a day.
+Backpacking the 10 miles down Havasu Canyon and then 14 more down to the Colorado and back remains my all-time favourite backpacking trip.
 I’ll also never forget sleeping on the edge of the rim at Toroweap through a huge thunderstorm.

 At 277 miles long, no other canyon in the world approaches the Grand Canyon’s length.
 Unlike other canyons claiming to be deeper – they are all measured from the top of surrounding mountains – the Grand Canyon’s severe depth is surrounded by broad, featureless plateaus, 5,000 to 9,000 feet above sea level.
 The canyon drops vertically as a gaping hole in the earth, most of it a mile deep.
 Sheer escarpments to 3,000 feet high litter its average 10-mile width.
-One of the original Seven Natural Wonders of the World, it was left off in the New Seven Natural Wonders poll when nationalistic fervor determined the outcome.
-The marvelous display of rocks and the earth’s history they reveal, make the Canyon a perfect geologic classroom.
-It may have been best described as “the most splendid exposure of stratified rocks that there is in the world”.
+One of the original Seven Natural Wonders of the World, it was left off in the New Seven Natural Wonders poll when nationalistic fervour determined the outcome.
+The marvellous display of rocks and the earth’s history they reveal, make the Canyon a perfect geologic classroom.
+It may have been best described as “the most splendid exposure of stratified rocks in the world”.
 Visitors commonly find it strange, are shocked and dwell for a time with a sense of oppression and perhaps horror.
 But it soon appears beautiful and noble.

 Rafts are generally 16-18 feet long and hold 4 passengers, two in the front, the oarsman in the middle and two in the back facing inwards.
 Webbing is strung for grab holds.
 O.A.R.S. bought Grand Canyon Dories and runs more dory trips than most other companies.

 It is not an easy trip to arrange.
 The cost is also an issue – especially paying in Canadian dollars.
 I had tried to book a trip for the previous 2 years but never started early enough.
-I contacted O.A.R.S. in August, 2015, a full 14 months before a hoped for October trip in 2016 – and got the last spot on their October 6-21 trip to raft the entire Grand Canyon from Lees Ferry to Diamond Creek, a river distance of 224 miles.
+I contacted O.A.R.S. in August 2015, a full 14 months before a hoped-for October trip in 2016 – and got the last spot on their October 6-21 trip to raft the entire Grand Canyon from Lees Ferry to Diamond Creek, a river distance of 224 miles.
 Few companies go past Diamond Creek.
 It is still 3 days to Lake Mead but the Pearce Ferry Rapid prevents going all the way.

 We drove in big vans to Lees Ferry with the obligatory tourist stop at the Cameron Trading Post.
-Just past Cameron, the Little Colorado was muddy brown instead of the preferred turquoise.
+Just past Cameron, the Little Colorado was muddy brown instead of turquoise.
 Lees Ferry is 13 river miles downstream from the Glen Canyon Dam.
 Built in 1963, the dam has, at least for its life, drastically changed the nature of the river.
-It can’t last forever, and when viewed over the 6 million years it took the Colorado to carve the Grand Canyon, it is a blip on its history.
+It can’t last forever, and when viewed over the 6 million years it took the Colorado to carve the Grand Canyon, it is a blip in its history.
 Except for a massive water year in 1983, the river is no longer subjected to the large floods necessary to deepen the canyon, change beaches, clear the massive invasion of tamarisk, or alter rapids.
 The canyon has been gutted.
 It is also now relatively sterile, only cold water with little sediment passes the dam.

 With 16 passengers, we had 4 guides.
-Interestingly, the four were all best friends, live together in the same house when in Flagstaff and surprisingly, this was the first time they had all worked together.
+Interestingly, the four were all best friends, living together in the same house when in Flagstaff and surprisingly, this was the first time they had all worked together.
 Curtis considered the three women his first, second and third “sister-wives” – Billie, Chelsea and Andrea.
 All had between 50 and over a hundred Grand Canyon trips, both in rafts and dories.
-Guides are allowed to have one guest come on a trip per year and Andrea’s brother, Stephen, from Edmonton was on the first 7 days to the Phantom Ranch.
+Guides are allowed to have one guest come on a trip per year and Andrea’s brother, Stephen, from Edmonton, was on the first 7 days to the Phantom Ranch.
 These “guests” are expected to put in a full day of work.
-We also had two gear boats with no passengers.
-This was Peter’s fourth trip in the Grand Canyon and Lee’s first.
-Both had accurate atlases with notes.
-Serious rapids are scouted first.
-But both were experienced on other rivers.
-The Grand Canyon is not where one breaks in.
-Many companies don’t pay the gear boat drivers and expect them to volunteer – part of the induction process to become a guide with people in your boat.
-O.A.R.S pays it baggage guys.

-Most of the paying customers were over 50 and hailed from a cross-section of America – Jackson, Boulder, Dallas, Madison, Tucson, Santa Fe, Whitefish, Washington DC and Portland.
-Six got off at the Phantom Ranch and were replaced by an Australian couple and a couple of hospital executives from southern Georgia who had rafted the first part previously.
-It was a congenial group.
 One condition of coming was the ability to sleep in a tent and rough it.
 No soap was allowed in any of the creeks emptying into the Colorado so bathing was in the cold river.
 I slept every night (as did a few others) in the open.
-Except some sprinkles one day and minor dust storms at night, the weather was perfect.
+Except for some sprinkles one day and minor dust storms at night, the weather was perfect.
 The night skies over northern Arizona are the darkest in the lower 48.
 The moon was full on October 15th, but the stars were still spectacular.
 Everyone saw several comets.

 Any hardships were more than made up for by the extremely hard-working, attentive crew and the delicious and copious food.
 80 pounds of dry ice kept the choice cuts of salmon, prawns, steak, tuna, pork and chicken good till the end of the two weeks.
 Cakes made in a Dutch oven were a treat.
 Breakfasts and lunches were equally superb.
 Bacon was common.
 O.A.R.S has the reputation of running the highest quality trips.
-Somebody was up at 5:30 to start coffee for the early risers at 6:15 and we attempted to be off by 8 or 8:30.
+Somebody was up at 5:30 to start coffee for the early risers at 6:15.
+We attempted to be off by 8 or 8:30.
 There was a large library of books.

 Over the week, we were in all the individual guide’s rafts.
 They forward row for almost the entire 224 miles.
 But when power is needed, they backward row and use their legs.
 Their control of the rafts was a joy to watch – how they read the current to use the river to its maximum and how they could often keep us dry or wet at will.
 For several of the rapids, there was the option of having a more action-filled ride.

 The guests could row on flat water and I took advantage of the opportunity as often as the guides would allow.
 The long ash oars feel clunky and awkward and it took me a long time to develop a minimally fluid style.
 It’s all in the wrists.
 The stroke ends with a forced flexion of the wrists that feathers the blade of the oar and gives a thrust to the end of the stroke as it smoothly exits the water.
-The feathered oar can be simply left in the water.
-A key is using the oars individually if necessary – rowing backward with one oar and forward with the other – and feeling the effect of the moving water around the raft in order to stay in the best current.
+The feathered oar can be left in the water.
+A key is using the oars individually if necessary – rowing backward with one oar and forward with the other – and feeling the effect of the moving water around the raft to stay in the best current.
 Pushing an oar in an eddy is easier than if in current so the goal is to have your oars pulling equally, both in the current.
 It is much harder than it sounds.
 It is also important to set your angles so that rapids are entered aiming in the direction of safety.
 I didn’t get to run any rapids.
 The other guests would have revolted.

 Best Season.
-From the guides, it became apparent that October trips are their favorite.
+From the guides, it became apparent that October trips are their favourite.
 All hate working in June and July when the heat is oppressive.
 Bugs are more common.
-The August monsoon is also less of a favorite for the same reasons.
+The August monsoon is also less of a favourite for the same reasons.
 April and May are very windy.
-It is already hard work rowing for 233 miles without have to deal with the wind.
+It is already hard work rowing for 233 miles without having to deal with the wind.
 There aren’t many winter trips but one of the women has been working on scientific trips more common in the winter.
 Generally many work in the ski industry over the winter or have other seasonal work.
 In those hot summer months, some guide in Idaho or northern Utah.

 River Miles.
 These are based on the 2002 US Geological Survey.
 The starting point is the gauging station cable at Lee’s Ferry.
 Distances measured along the river centerline provide more accuracy than the previous method using the shoreline.